roebi/github-api-get/README.md

 if this limit is reached in a hour, then

-the response is a in this case Status is 403 Forbidden
+the response is in this case a 'Status is 403' Forbidden

 and return this Message Object / Json: